variantstudios/thesubiedoctor.com/pages/services/Payments/index-copy.md

 ---
 # PAYMENTS

-#### Cash or Certified Funds:<br>We accept cash, check, cashier’s check and money order. &nbsp;<br><br>Credit Card or Debit Card:<br>We accept VISA, MC, AMEX and Discover cards.
+#### Cash or Certified Funds:<br>\-We accept cash, check, cashier’s check and money order. &nbsp;<br><br>Credit Card or Debit Card:<br>\-We accept VISA, MC, AMEX and Discover cards.
 The Subie Doctor imposes a 3% fee for credit card convenience fees or paypal fees.
 Checks, cash and debit cards are not assessed a fee.
 The Subie Doctor does offer a 2% discount if paying with cash.

 #### <br>